MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Variables.md

 ### Booleans

-A boolean is a value that is either true or false.
+A Boolean is a value that is either true or false.
 It can only be true or false, nothing else.
 A boolean are defined like this:

 ```java